Milk Jug Football Helmet

 I thought of the idea to make a milk jug football helmet for an indoor tailgate party.
 I looked at all of the details of the official NFL helmets and created my own decorative version.
 I really like the way that it turned out… it resembles a cross between the old school leather helmets of the early NFL years and the current helmet we know today.
-I make these for my Ravens games and Super Bowl gatherings but it would also be fun to make for a kid’s birthday party.
+I make these for Super Bowl gathering but it would also be fun to make for a kid’s birthday party.

 - One Empty Milk Jug (washed and dried – I know that seems obvious but you never know…)